jcolag/silver-bat-01-seeking-refuge/text/09-jailbreak.md

 We wait a couple of minutes while everybody else gets back into position.
 The entire secret facility is now disabled from four locations, and Tè has been coordinating a plan for us to get some use out of that.

-"Everybody hold the tablet up to the hatch.
+"Everybody, hold the tablet up to the hatch.
 One of the conduits comes directly from the main circuit.
 Another goes to where we need it.
 The tablet will show which those are.
 I need you all to bridge those two conduits.
 Update when you're done."

 "Houdini clear."